“Press Here” by Herve’ Tullet is an amazing children’s book!

 Clapping your hands makes them increase in size:

-As you can see it is clever, unique, and quite magical!
+It is clever, unique, and quite a magical story!

 Story Extension 1